mhrznamn068/rke2-ansible/README.md

 # Ansible Role: Rancher RKE2 Configuration

-This Ansible role automates the installation and configuration of RKE2 (Rancher Kubernetes Engine 2) on your infrastructure.
+This Ansible role automates the installation and configuration of RKE2 (Rancher Kubernetes Engine 2) with various addons on your infrastructure.
 It handles all steps necessary to configure a fully functional RKE2 Kubernetes cluster.

 ## Requirements